Guess who’s been spotted at the Easter Springtime Roundup at Big Thunder Ranch Jamboree in Disneyland park?

 You’re right!
 It’s the Easter Bunny.
 Check him out with a few rare character sightings, including Thumper, Br’er Rabbit, White Rabbit, and more.

 Check out all the furry characters and hop your way over to Disneyland for Easter, now through April 20!
-For additional park hours and schedule, visit their website.
+For additional park hours and schedules, visit their website.

 The concept for Disneyland began when Walt Disney was visiting Griffith Park in Los Angeles with his daughters Diane and Sharon.
 While watching them ride the merry-go-round, he came up with the idea of a place where adults and their children could go and have fun together, though his dream lay dormant for many years.
 He may have also been influenced by his father’s memories of the World’s Columbian Exposition of 1893 in Chicago (his father worked at the Exposition).
 The Midway Plaisance there included a set of attractions representing various countries from around the world and others representing various periods of man; it also included many rides including the first Ferris wheel, a “sky” ride, a passenger train that circled the perimeter, and a Wild West Show.